 Socializing a Dog with Hearing Loss

 Socialization is essential in the deaf dog’s development and should not be avoided.
-The deaf dog will also benefit greatly from socialization as it will help them understand what they hear, what they see, and how to respond appropriately to both.
+The deaf dog will also benefit greatly from socialization as it will help them understand what they hear and see and how to respond appropriately to both.
 Deaf dogs should be socialized from a young age as this will help your dog get used to different situations and people.

 Introducing Your Dog with Hearing Problems to Other Dogs

 Start by letting the dog’s nose smell other dogs from a distance.
 If both dogs are okay with it, let them start playing together.
-However, keep an eye on them at all times and step in if things get too rough.
-Remember that deaf dogs can’t always hear when another dog is getting too excited or playful, so it’s up to you to ensure everyone stays safe and happy.
+However, keep an eye on them always and step in if things get too rough.
+Remember that deaf dogs can’t always hear when another dog gets too excited or playful, so it’s up to you to ensure everyone stays safe and happy.

 Helping Your Dog Make Friends

-Deaf dogs can be easy to befriend because they are always happy to see people.
+Deaf dogs can easily befriend because they are always happy to see people.